Tips on How to Keep a Lab Grown Diamond Clean

 Unique cleaning materials are used to clean diamonds.
 Cleaning through these products doesn’t leave any scratches on the piece of jewelry.
 Instead, take a decent quality cleaning material and delicately rub and clean the lab-grown diamonds with it.

-Windex and Hydrogen Peroxide are two solutions that provide a fast and simple solution of routinely cleaning your diamonds.
+Windex and Hydrogen Peroxide are two solutions that provide a fast and simple solution for routinely cleaning your diamonds.
 We can clean all the residue and soil with this technique.

 4. Vinegar & Baking soda